 The status quo is also changing on the back of a series of acquisitions that will see the ‘Big 6’ become the ‘Big 4’ with the recently completed merger of Dow and DuPont, and the pending mergers of ChemChina and Syngenta, and Bayer and Monsanto.
 This new landscape creates an interesting opportunity for startup companies to build businesses, if perhaps reducing the potential pool of acquirers.

 There is already a lot of startup activity in ag biotech and the category was responsible for some of agtech’s first venture capital exits: AgraQuest, a biological pest control group that was backed by Finistere Ventures, Otter Capital, Generation Capital and TPG Growth among others, was acquired by Bayer for $425 million in 2012.
 Becker Underwood, a biological seed treatment company that had Norwest Equity Partners as an investor, was acquired by BASF in the same year for $1 billion.

-Here’s a look at three of the key technologies in agriculture biotechnology, and some of the startups innovating today.
+Here’s a look at the key technologies in agriculture biotechnology, and some of the startups innovating today.

 There are several startups working to improve the efficiency of both animal agriculture and crop production via genetic engineering and discovery tools.

 Startups involved in genetic discovery, which are identifying crop traits that are both beneficial and inhibitive of growth, may use this information for internal breeding or genetic engineering programs or license out their discoveries to others.